sfigg/commercialization-public/docset/test/weg/delivering-a-great-experience-with-low-memory.md

 OEMs have a significant influence over the choice of hardware/drivers and pre-loaded software, which directly impacts the memory footprint of the system.

--   Before you deploy, understand and quantify the impact of drivers and software you install on top of a clean image and ensure that they are within the recommended goals previously described.
+-   Before you deploy, understand and quantify the impact of drivers and software you install on top of a clean image and ensure that they are within the recommended goals previously described:

--   Driver footprint: Reduced the driver footprint by lessening the number of drivers or selecting hardware/drivers that have lower memory requirements.
+    -   Reduce the driver footprint by lessening the number of drivers or selecting hardware/drivers that have lower memory requirements.

--   Pre-loaded software/Antivirus: Reduce the number of default "run-always" startup processes (introduced by pre-loaded software) along with providing guidance to consumers on enabling specific applications or functionality if needed.
+    -  Reduce the number of default "run-always" startup processes (introduced by pre-loaded software and antivirus programs) and provide guidance, if needed, to consumers about enabling specific applications or functionality.

 -   Consider using a different driver or software vendor that can supply you with equivalent functionality with lower impact on system memory.

--   Consult your driver and software vendors for the latest versions of their software to see if they can reduce the impact on memory.

--   Provide feedback to your partners on specific drivers or software that have higher than recommended memory usage along with traces/logs from the assessment toolkit.
+-   Consult your driver and software vendors for the latest versions of their software and provide feedback to your partners on specific drivers or software that have higher than recommended memory usage along with traces/logs from the assessment toolkit.

 ### For IHV/ISV